corazawaf/coraza-proxy-wasm/example/istio/README.md

 The envoy pod of the ingress-gateway can be configured to use the coraza proxy wasm as a filter, thus filtering all incoming traffic.

-The following example shows how to configure embedded [Rule Sets](https://github.com/coreruleset/coreruleset) at the ingress gateway and use the coraza proxy wasm as a filter.
+The following example shows how to configure embedded [Core Rule Set](https://github.com/coreruleset/coreruleset) at the ingress gateway and use the coraza proxy wasm as a filter.

 It utilizes the